-1 The ESG Methodology Panel (EMP) consists of several ESG experts within DWS across asset classes and divisions.
-The EMP meets weekly to discuss the design of new or adjustment of existing ratings, verification of questionable data points, and the onboarding of new data providers, among others.
-2 The Sustainability Assessment Validation Council (SAVC), chaired by the Global Head of Research, consists of ESG specialists from DWS's research department and reviews ESG Engine assessments before they become effective.
-The council applies correct ve adjustments in case a result is found materially incorrect, especially as a result of current insights gained from engagements and company disclosure reviews.
-Source: DWS International GmbH, as of January 2023.
-For illustrative purposes only.
+existing ratings, verification of questionable data points, and the onboarding of new data providers, among others.
+The Sustainability Assessment Validation Council (SAVC), chaired by the Global Head of Research, consists of ESG specialists from DWS's research department and reviews ESG Engine assessments before they become effective.
+The council applies of ve adjustments in case a result is found materially incorrect, especially as a result of cu Source: DWS International GmbH, as of January 2023.
+For illustrative purposes only. t insights gained f nents and company disclosure re